BobSteagall/gcc-builder/README.txt

     $ ./build-gcc.sh | tee build.log

-    This command will build GCC and run the various unit tests that come with the distribution.
-To build without running the tests, you can use:
+    This command will build GCC and run the various test suites that come with the distribution.

+    To build without running the test suites, you can use:

     $ ./build-gcc.sh -T | tee build.log